-With this, the 100th post to my blog, I thought it was time to introduce our mascots, Joseph and Mary Mongel.
+With this, the 100th post to my blog, I thought it was time to introduce our mascots, Adam and Anna Mongel.
 They were my Great-Great Grandparents who emigrated from Germany around 1850.
 Family lore has it that Mary’s shoulders were slumped from years of schlepping water buckets.
 They were both said to be very hard workers, a trait that has since been bred from the line.

 My hearing to quash the Ellis Act proceedings was on Tuesday.
 We are still awaiting the judge’s decision.
 Of the six issues that were raised, the judge was skeptical about three but seemed interested in a couple of them.
 And it only takes one.
 So we wait……